Producer Price Index (PPI) Data for Nonresidential Building Construction Sector New School Building Construction, NAICS 236222

 new school construction.
 This index is classified under a PPI-specific 2002 North American

 Industry Classification System (NAICS) code, 236222.
-This index appears in table 5 of the
+Monthly data for the index is

-through the BLS Web site.
+available online and appears in the monthly publication PPI Detailed Report.
 This index includes data back to December 2005.

-The index for NAICS 236222, new school construction, is the second measure developed and
+The index for NAICS 236222, New School Building Construction, is the second measure developed and

 published by the PPI as part of its Nonresidential Building Construction (NRBC) initiative.